GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ## Code and Services utilized

-For this project, we will use all the services from the same provider, even for the ETL pipeline.
-That is, from raw and flat file/object storage to the execution of the analytics, we will be using `Microsoft Azure`.
+For this project, we will use all the services from the same provider.
+This is, from raw and flat file/object storage up to the execution of the analytics, this provider will be `Microsoft Azure`.

 All the services to be utilized were mentioned within the previous section [Architecture of the Data Pipeline](#architecture-of-the-data-pipeline).